JunganSe/J-Rdp/Readme.md

 Read them with a text editor such as notepad, or your favourite log reader.

-### General configuration
+## General configuration
 The application is using a configuration file named "config.json" in the same directory as the .exe file.\
 An example file is provided, edit it as needed.

 Two general settings can be configured:
-- `pollingInterval` decides how often, in milliseconds, the watched folder(s) should be checked for new files.\
+- `pollingInterval`: Decides how often, in milliseconds, the watched folder(s) should be checked for new files.\
   Default if omitted: 1000.
 Must be between 100 and 30000.
-- `deleteDelay` decides how long to wait before deleting a file after launching it.\
+- `deleteDelay`: Decides how long to wait before deleting a file after launching it.\
   Default if omitted: 3000.
 Must be between 100 and 30000.

-### Profiles
+## Profiles
 To configure which folders to watch and which actions should be taken, provide one or more profiles in the config file.

 The settings are: